 Because it’s a rucksack – dad’s carry it too.
 Winner!

 - Emergency jar of food & spoon – dependent on babies age, I recommend putting in an emergency pouch.
 Until Arlo was old enough for ‘off the shelf’ stuff, I always had a jar and spoon in the bag.
-And before that, a bottle and a premade Aptamil.
-You just never know when you’re going to get stuck in a traffic jam or the car breaking down – both are stressful enough without the need for a screaming baby to add to the stress too.
+And before that, a bottle and a pre-made Aptamil.
+You never know when you’re going to get stuck in a traffic jam or the car breaks down – be prepared.

 - Plasters – Trips and grazed knees and elbows are easily fixed with a character plaster.
 I’ve lost count of the number of times that Anna and Elsa have come to the rescue on Sofia’s bleeding knees.

 - Fold out changing mat – I always think the changing tables in public loo’s are rank.
 So many times I’ve gone in and seen smears of brown stuff, crumbs and grossness.
-So when I was in B&M Bargains I picked up a foldaway travel changing mat and it comes everywhere with us, it’s great for providing a soft place if changing bums on the grass or for putting on top of the changing tables – every couple of weeks I then just put it through the washing machine.
+So when I was in B&M Bargains I picked up a foldaway travel changing mat and it comes everywhere with us.
+It’s great for providing a soft place if changing bums on the grass or for putting on top of the changing tables.
+Every couple of weeks I just put it through the washing machine.

 - Anbesol – I always have a tube of this for in the house and on the move, this is the only thing that I’ve found for both the kids that works on sore, teething gums.

 - Mussy for wiping faces, offering comfort or shading the sun.
 Arlo was recently gifted these gorgeous personalised ones are from Able Labels.

 - Hand sanitizer – nothing like a bit of sanitizing hand gel to keep you feeling fresher and clean.
 If there’s no sinks around near picnic time we grab the wet wipes, give our hands a scrub and then hand gel up!